Alfreton Nursery School’s Jane Blant and Amanda Hubball explain how they are engaging children in science, technology, engineering, art and maths…

 Children need to see themselves as having real solutions to real problems and have the skills to affect positive change.

-Engineering is designing and building.
+This is about designing and building.
 Children need time to explore a solution to an identified problem and the opportunity to design and redesign based on their findings.
 These skills enable children to explore how to problem solve in all aspects of their life.

 Children learn: